Autism Spectrum Disorder (ASD) and Sleep

 Sleep Management Tips for People with ASD

-Therapy and prescription medication can be an effective way to reduce problems associated with sleep disorders and disturbances.
+Therapy can be an effective way to reduce problems associated with sleep disorders and disturbances.
 However, people with ASD may also experience improvements by simply establishing a healthy nighttime routine and improving their sleep hygiene.
+Dr. Pavan Madan, M.D. of Community Psychiatry says:

 Tips for Adults